peterdremstrup/hapi-bpc/README.md

 These routes will be registeret with the Hapi server:

-### [POST /authenticate]
+### [GET|POST /authenticate]

+This route must be called to authorize the user in order to authorize request to routes decorated with the auth scheme `bpc`.

-Payload can be a _rsvp_ or a Gigya/Google user session.
+Querystring/payload can be empty, a _rsvp_ or a Gigya/Google user session.

-If payload is _rsvcp_ this endpoint will trigger a `POST /ticket/user` request to BPC.
+If querystring/payload is _rsvp_ this endpoint will trigger a `POST /ticket/user` request to BPC.

-If payload is a user session, this endpoint will trigger both a `POST /rsvp` and a `POST /ticket/user` request to BPC.
+If querystring/payload is a user session, this endpoint will trigger both a `POST /rsvp` and a `POST /ticket/user` request to BPC.

+If querystring/payload is empty, a ticket in either Authorization header or cookie will be used in a `POST /ticket/reissue` request to BPC.
+This request will check for valid grant.

 Response will be a user _ticket_.

-### [GET /authenticate]

-This endpoint will trigger a `POST /ticket/reissue` request to BPC.

-This request will check for valid grant.
+Response will also include a cookie, that is protected by the flags _SameSite=Strict_, _Secure_ and _HttpOnly_.

 ### [DELETE /authenticate]